Promoting Higher-Order Thinking & Metacognition With KWL Charts

 First created by Donna Ogle in 1986, they are formatted as 3- to 4-column charts, wherein KWL represents what I know, what I want to learn, and what I learned.
 With KWHL, an additional column represents how I plan to learn, so students are also thinking about ways of investigating and knowing.

 Teachers can prompt students to begin a KWL chart at the start of an activity, directing students to complete the K and W columns.
-It’s also useful for teachers to model how to create effective questions using either Costa’s or Bloom’s question stems.
+It’s also useful for teachers to model how to create effective questions using either Costa’s Levels Of Questions or Bloom’s question stems.
 Near the conclusion of the activity, the students can complete the L column, reflecting on what they’ve learned.

 How Do KWL charts improve student learning?